Aujeszky’s Disease

 An Aujeszkyscher Krankheit verstorbene Hunde

 The causative agent of Aujeszky's disease is suid herpesvirus 1 (SuHV-1), syn. pseudorabies virus from the subfamily Alphaherpesvirinae, genus Varicellovirus.
-The virus strains vary in virulence but behave in a serologically uniform manner.
-Weakly virulent virus strains are strictly neurotropic and, in contrast to the strongly virulent strains, do not cause further organ damage.
+The virus strains vary in their virulence, but have a uniform serological behaviour.
+Weakly virulent virus strains are strictly neurotropic and, in contrast to the strongly virulent strains, cause no further organ damage.
 Strongly virulent strains are detectable in the lungs (infestation of alveolar macrophages) and in the genital tract, as well as in the semen of infected boars.

-The virus replicates primarily in the epithelia of the nasal and pharyngeal mucosa and the tonsils, or in the genital mucosa, and subsequently spreads to the nervous system.
-From the primary site, the virus travels to the CNS via afferent nerve pathways.
-Nervous disease symptoms develop when damage to neurons has occurred.
+The virus multiplies primarily in the epithelia of the nasal and pharyngeal mucosa and the tonsils or in the genital mucosa and subsequently spreads in the nervous system.
+From the primary site, the virus migrates into the CNS via afferent nerve pathways.
+Nervous symptoms develop when damage to the neurones has occurred.
 If the primary infection is survived (only in pigs), the animals remain latently infected.
-At this stage they are not infectious, however, due to stressors (transport, crowding, mating season, parturition) the virus may reactivate and as a result spread.
+At this stage they are not infectious, but stressors (transport, mass gatherings, mating season, birth) can lead to reactivation of the virus and consequently to further spread.

 The virus can survive in the environment at 25 °C for up to 40 days.
-Inactivation of the virus is achieved by heating above 55 °C or by chlorine-, ammonium- or formalin-based disinfectants.
+The virus is inactivated by heating above 55 °C or by chlorine-, ammonium- or formalin-based disinfectants.
 However, alcohol and phenols are ineffective.

 Transmission

-In domestic pig herds, the pathogen is usually transmitted to healthy pigs by direct contact with infected pigs.
-In heavily infected herds, transmission may also occur during animal care via hand contact, through feed, inanimate objects, and/or even via air movement ("aerogenic") in close proximity.
-In areas with dense pig populations, infection spreads rapidly.
+In domestic pig herds, the pathogen is usually transmitted to healthy pigs through direct contact with infected pigs.
+In heavily infected herds, transmission can also occur during animal care via hand contact, feed, inanimate objects and/or even via air movement ("aerogenic") in close neighbourhoods.
+The infection spreads rapidly in areas with dense pig farming.

 Other sources of infection are meat, organs, milk and semen.
-Pregnant sows spread the virus through aborted fetuses, placenta and vaginal discharge.
+Pregnant sows spread the virus via aborted foetuses, the placenta and vaginal discharge.

-Not only susceptible but also vaccinated pigs can become virus carriers.
+Not only susceptible but also vaccinated pigs can become carriers of the virus.
 Vaccination is therefore prohibited in Austria.
-After a disease has been overcome, the virus withdraws into the trigeminal ganglia and possibly the tonsils, or into the sacral ganglia (especially in wild boars), depending on the point of entry (latent infection).
+Once the disease has been overcome, the virus retreats into the trigeminal ganglia and possibly the tonsils, or into the sacral ganglia (especially in wild boar), depending on the entry point (latent infection).
 Stress factors such as transport etc. can lead to reactivation and excretion of the virus.
-The transmission of the viruses is not bound to a season.
-For carnivores, the most important source of infection is the ingestion of meat and offal of infected (wild) pigs.
+The transmission of the virus is not bound to a season.
+For carnivores, the most important source of infection is the ingestion of meat and offal from infected (wild) pigs.

 Symptoms

-Piglets: Initially fever, vomiting, movement disorders, circular movements, paralysis of swallowing, strong salivation; thereafter central nervous disorders: Muscle tremors, convulsions, paddling of limbs and partial paralysis; in piglets up to 2 weeks old, mortality is 100%; in piglets 3-4 weeks old, still 50%.
-Young animals 1-3 months of age show low appetite, rhinitis (nasal discharge), mild fever, and respiratory distress.
-Death usually occurs only in central nervous disorders.
+Piglets: Initially fever, vomiting, movement disorders, circular movements, swallowing paralysis, heavy salivation; then central nervous disorders: Muscle tremors, cramps, paddling movement of the limbs and partial paralysis; in piglets up to 2 weeks old, mortality is 100%; in 3-4 week old piglets still 50%.
+Young animals aged 1-3 months show a poor appetite, rhinitis (nasal discharge), slight fever and shortness of breath.
+Death usually only occurs in the case of central nervous disorders.

-Runners/fattening pigs: respiratory tract disorders, high fever, dejection, poor weight gain, rarely central nervous disorders.
-The incubation period is 3-5 days with a disease rate of 100% and a mortality rate of 5%.
+Runner/fattening pigs: Diseases of the respiratory tract, high fever, depression, poor weight gain, rarely central nervous disorders.
+The incubation period is 3-5 days with a disease rate of 100 % and a mortality rate of 5 %.

-Wild boars: Usually show symptoms not as pronounced as domestic pigs - often without signs of disease.
+Wild boar: Usually do not show as pronounced symptoms as domestic pigs - often without signs of disease.

-In contrast to rabies, diseased abortive hosts are thirsty, carnivores do not show symptoms of aggressiveness and ruminants are not water-shy and show pronounced symptoms of the respiratory tract, e.g. increased panting or shortness of breath.
+In contrast to rabies, infected false hosts are thirsty, carnivores have no symptoms of aggression and ruminants have no water shyness and pronounced symptoms of the respiratory tract, e.g. increased panting or shortness of breath.

-In Austria the use of protective vaccination is prohibited.
-The live vaccines developed for pigs are pathogenic for cattle, dogs and cats, inactivated vaccines are not effective enough.
-Due to the occurrence of Aujeszky's disease in wild boars, it is recommended to review the appropriate biosecurity measures on one's own farm and to ensure appropriate prevention of contact between domestic and wild boars (e.g. by double fencing dense with wild boars).
+The use of protective vaccination is prohibited in Austria.
+The live vaccines developed for pigs are pathogenic for cattle, dogs and cats; inactivated vaccines are not effective enough.
+Due to the occurrence of Aujeszky's disease in wild boar, it is recommended that you review the relevant biosecurity measures on your own farm and ensure that contact between domestic and wild boar is prevented (e.g. by double fencing to keep wild boar out).

 Symptoms in dogs and cats

-Diagnosis is based on clinical signs and rapid progressive course.
-Conspicuous symptoms are reluctance to eat, pathological sensitivity, high degree of itching followed by self-mutilation (automutilation), extreme sensitivity to touch, deafness, salivation, reddened eyelids and oral mucosa, increased respiratory rate (60/min.) as well as a frequent pulse (160/min.)
-In contrast to rabies, the diseased animals show thirst but not aggressiveness.
-The disease progresses so rapidly that no antibodies have been formed by the time of death.
-A reliable diagnosis is only made after death by appropriate laboratory testing.
+The diagnosis is based on the clinical symptoms and the rapid progressive course.
+Conspicuous symptoms are reluctance to eat, abnormal sensitivity, severe itching followed by self-mutilation, extreme sensitivity to touch, numbness, salivation, reddened conjunctiva and oral mucosa, increased respiratory rate (60/min.) and frequent pulse (160/min.)
+In contrast to rabies, the affected animals show thirst, but not aggression.
+The disease progresses so rapidly that no antibodies have been produced by the time of death.
+A reliable diagnosis is only made after death by means of appropriate laboratory tests.

 Information for hunters

-Direct contact between wild boar and hunting dog should be restricted as far as possible during hunting operations.
-In any case, "comradeship" with organs of wild boar, intensive contact with entry and exit wounds, cutting of wild boar, contact with openings or wild boar tracks should be avoided.
-If the protective measures are observed, the infection of hunting dogs with Aujeszky's disease can be reduced with a high degree of certainty.
+Direct contact between wild boar and hunting dogs should be limited as much as possible during hunting operations.
+In any case, "socialising" with wild boar organs, intensive contact with wounds made by wild boar, the cutting of wild boar by the dog, direct contact with openings or wild boar tracks should be avoided.
+If the protective measures are observed, the infection of hunting dogs can be prevented with a high degree of certainty.

 Diagnostic